26 -27 June 2013

 - Brazil is a partner of the INCO-Net ALCUENET - Latin America, Caribbean and European Union Network on Research and Innovation, 2012-2016.
 Coordinator Ministry of Science and Technology (Argentina).
 The European countries involved are: Austria, Spain, Finland, France, Portugal and Norway.
 The Brazilian counterpart is the Ministry of Science, Technology and Innovation (MCTI).

-- Cooperation Arrangement between the European Commission's Joint Research Centre (JRC) and the Brazilian Ministry of Science, Technology and Innovation (MCTI)
+- Arrangement between the European Commission's Joint Research Centre (JRC) and the Brazilian Ministry of Science, Technology and Innovation (MCTI)

 - ERAWATCH country report